fmay/cc-html-intro-1-first-web-page/.guides/sections.md

 layout: ""

 ---
-So feel free to go ahead and change some of the text.
+So feel free to go ahead and change some of the text in `index.html`.
 You can add a fourth verse if you like.

 ##The Preview window